FeatureBaseDB/featurebase/docs/query-language.md

 **Description:**

-Returns the count and computed sum of all bitmap encoded integer values across the `field` in this `frame`.
-The optional Bitmap call filters the bits used in this computation.
+Returns the count and computed sum of all BSI integer values across the `field` in this `frame`.
+The optional `Bitmap` call filters the bits used in this computation.

 **Result Type:** object with the computed sum and count of the bitmap field.